runejs/server/README.md

 ##### API Endpoints:

-- `GET /players` : Returns a list of players currently logged into the game server.
+- `GET /players` : Returns a list of players currently logged into the game server
-- `GET /items?page=x&limit=y` : Returns a list of item metadata loaded by the game server.
+- `GET /items?page=x&limit=y` : Returns a list of item metadata loaded by the game server
-- `GET /items/{itemId}` : Returns details about a specific item by id.
+- `GET /items/{itemId}` : Returns details about a specific item by id
-- `PUT /items/{itemId}` : Updates an item's configurable server data.
+- `PUT /items/{itemId}` : Updates an item's configurable server data

 ## Aditional Information